monadem/react-native-honeywell-barcode-scanner/README.md

 ​```javascript
-import { getCodeData } from "react-native-honeywell-barcode-scanner";
+import { getCodeData, destroyListener } from "react-native-honeywell-barcode-scanner";

-//use this method whenever you need it
+//Use this method whenever you need it.

 getCodeData( ( data ) => {
       ...
     })

-//use this method to destroy all listeners destroyListener();
+//Use this method to destroy all listeners. destroyListener();
    ```